Skip to main content

 A serious cut is a bounded sacrifice

 That means food becomes functional.
 Not boring forever.
-Functional for now.
+Functional for the length of the cut.

 The question stops being "What do I feel like eating?" and becomes "What can I eat that I can measure without spending half my day on it?"